 One great example I like to use, is with the double top and double bottom formations.

-Which you can learn more about these two reversal patterns here.
+Which you can learn more about these two reversal price patterns, and turn your trading around by reading through a recent post I wrote here.

 Neither structure levels are confirmed on this pattern until price actually breaks the baseline.

 Without price closing above or below this baseline, makes this structure insignificant.